What Does Sensory Autism Mean?

-I will make a short mention of the term non-verbal autism, as you might see and hear those words used too.
+You may have seen and heard the term non-verbal autism.
 For some people with autism, they are non-verbal, meaning they do not speak or they speak very, very little.
-For some people with autism, their speech is delayed, that does not mean they are non-verbal.
-It just means they develop the ability to speak later than other children do.
+For some people with autism, their speech is delayed.
+That does not mean they are non-verbal.
+It just means they develop the ability to speak later than other children.
 Non-verbal autism is not a type of autism; it describes people with autism who do not communicate by speaking.
 That does not mean they do not understand, it fact people with non-verbal autism may understand everything.
-It also does not mean they do not communicate; they may use a different way of communicating like sign language, a picture-exchange system, typing, writing or a text-to-speech application or device.
+It also does not mean they do not communicate; they may use a different way of communicating like sign language, a picture-exchange system, typing, writing or use a text-to-speech application or device.

 Symptoms of autism also have a range in severity.
 Some people with autism have more difficulty with some aspects of daily life and some people have less difficulty.
 Every person with autism is as unique as everyone else in the world.

 Types of Autism

 Did you know that autism was formerly divided into different types of autism?
 That may be confusing because now autism is called autism spectrum disorder, where all types are grouped together.
 Autism and autism spectrum disorder are also used interchangeably.
 Spectrum means that there is a range.
 Again, some people are more affected by autism and some people are less affected by autism.
 Although people with autism have many things in common, just like everyone else, each person is unique.